Reasonable test adjustments

 Such impairments may be physical (e.g. hearing, visual, motor skills); psychiatric (e.g. anxiety); medical (e.g. diabetes); or a learning disability (e.g. dyslexia).

-Examples of reasonable adjustments include: alternative test format such as large print test booklet, extra time, rest breaks, permission to take in food, etc.
+Examples of reasonable adjustments include: extra time, rest breaks, permission to take in food, etc.

 To apply for reasonable test adjustments, you must:

-Applications MUST be submitted to the MSAP Ireland Office by 2 February 2020 to be considered.
-(Applications submitted after this date may not be considered.)
+Applications MUST be submitted to the MSAP Ireland Office by 31 January 2021 to be considered.
+(Applications submitted after this date may not be considered).

 Note: There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.